bpalagi/jarvis/script.md

 * rebuilt how the prompt flow operates in real time, rebuilt the web ui, etc.

-Try Cmd+L for Listen toggle, and separate Done/End function
-* ask to understand the scope of this work first

-dial in the live hidden display for Ask, Guidance mode without the web-ui
-* check that the shortcuts work
-* clean up the little ... drop down

-let's try improving the web-ui
-* would like to change the conversation history tab on front end to be a live, interactive dashboard including transcription, summary, ask and guide functionality
-* search doesn't seem to work yet, can we implement this as bringing us to the most relevant location within a conversation history?

-implement iron man styling, but keep it clean and classy, have some taste here.

 Now need to actually try utilizing the app to determine where to go next.

 ask service, listen service, stt service, summary service...